amazon-connect/amazon-connect-salesforce-scv/Common/AWSSCV-SalesforceConfig/readme.md

 3. **Select the link** in the Physical ID column to open that resource in a new tab and switch to that tab.
 4. Select the **Test** button
 5. Provide an **Event name**
-6. You may keep the default test payload
+6. You may keep the default test payload, and leave all other options as their defaults.
-7. Select the **Create** button
+7. Select the **Save** button
 8. Select the **Test** button

 If the test is successful, results will be displayed indicating success.